carpentries/2018_Bylaws/bylaws_v2.md

 All individuals who satisfy conditions for 1-3 above are automatically tracked and will receive Voting Membership.
 Any individual who only satisfies condition 4 may receive Voting Membership by contacting The Carpentries staff within a reasonable timeframe prior to release of ballots to confirm their participation, as dictated by the Election Policy.

 Any individual who no longer wishes to be affiliated with The Carpentries or included as a Voting Member must inform The Carpentries staff for removal from membership lists.
-Voting Membership may be terminated by a majority vote of the Executive Council for individuals who are recommended for termination by the Code of Conduct committee or Executive Director for non-compliance with Carpentries policies or violation of the core values of The Carpentries.
+Voting Membership may be terminated by a majority vote of the Executive Council for individuals who are recommended for termination by the Code of Conduct committee or Executive Director for non-compliance with The Carpentries policies or violation of the core values of The Carpentries.

 ## 5. Executive Council